 In December 2010, to address potential circumstances that could prevent deliveries in a region, the Council adopted an amendment that would create an exemption to the regional landing requirements.
 Generally, the exemption would only be permitted on agreement of the IFQ holder, IPQ holder, and community entity holding the ROFR.
-These parties are intended to specify both mitigating actions and possible compensation, in the event the exemption is granted.
+These parties are required to specify both mitigating actions and possible compensation, in the event the exemption is granted.
 The exemption is intended to be administered by the parties through two agreements.
 A framework agreement (required to be entered by October 15th of each season) would be used to outline the terms of the exemption.
 An exemption agreement would be intended to define the terms of the specific exemption.
-The amendment was implemented for the 2013-2014 crab fishing season.
+The regulations to implement the exemption to the regional landing requirements was implemented for the 2013-2014 crab fishing season.